maxrchung/dotfiles/README.md

 source ~/.zshrc
 ```

-After this initial setup, you can just run the `mc-source` alias to get new updates.
+After this initial setup, you can run `mc-source` to pull and apply new updates.